 Galapagos - Diving and Snorkeling

 In general, Galapagos is a world-class destination at any time of the year.
 For divers, the best time is from June until November, when also Whale Sharks can be spotted.
 For snorkelers, warmer ocean temps from January to April may suit better.
-The sea is less rough, but rain can occur.
+The sea is calmer, but rain can occur usually; in the afternoon.

-Climate Galapagos and Seasons
+Climate/Weather Galapagos and Seasons

 The islands have a cool microclimate although located in the tropics.
 The annual rainfall is on average around 500 mm depending on the elevation.
-The weather is influenced by the Humboldt current, different ocean currents, El Nino in the rainy season and La Nina in the dry season.
+The weather is influenced by the Humboldt current, different ocean currents, El Nino in the rainy season, and La Nina in the dry season.
 El Nino occurs every 5 to 7 years and causes a high amount of precipitation, a warmer ocean temp around 30°C / 86°F and even higher.
 Many marine mammals, reptiles, and birds die when the real El Nino occurs.
 The last El Nino happened in 2016.
 La Nina has a strong effect on the temperature; the air and ocean temps are much colder, it causes a drought.
-Usually, most precipitation during March.
+Usually, most precipitation occurs during March.

 Rainy Season - Snorkel Season

 December through May is the rainy season, however, often sunny and warm expect afternoon showers.
 The sea is calm with a good visibility and the sea temperature is between 21°C and 26°C / 70°F and 79°F. Sea lions mate in the rainy season and you might see the newborn seal pups around March and April.
 Due to the higher amount of precipitation the islands are in full bloom from February to April.
 Continue reading to figure out the best snorkel spots and tours.

 Dry Season - Diving Season

 The Humboldt current brings cold water to the islands from June to November.
-The sea is nutrient rich which attracts a huge variety of fish, therefore sharks as well, seabirds like the albatross, and also penguins.
+The sea is nutrient rich which attracts a huge variety of fish, therefore sharks as well, seabirds like the albatross, and penguins as well.
 It's mostly cloudy with a higher surf.
 During August and September, the sea is very rough.
-The sea temperature varies between 18°C and 24°C / 64°F until 75°CF. From September to November the Galapagos Islands are an outstanding place to enjoy ocean-life.
+The sea temperature varies between 18°C and 24°C / 64°F until 75°CF. From September to November the Galapagos Islands are an outstanding place to enjoy marine-life.
 You are able to find schools of hammerhead at Darwin & Wolf Island.
-Hammerhead sharks occur throughout the year Leon Dormido.
-Leon Dormido is easy to get to by boat trip from San Christobal.
+Hammerhead sharks occur throughout the year at Leon Dormido (Kicker Rock).
+It is easy to get to Leon Dormido by guided boat trour from San Cristobal.

-The number of visitors is limited to the Galapagos Islands.
-The islands are very busy around Easter, from June to early September, and Christmas holiday from mid-December until mid-January.
+The number of visitors is limited to the Galapagos Islands National Park.
+The islands are very busy around Easter, from June to early September, and again for Christmas holidays from mid-December until mid-January.
 Booking far in advance is advisable.
 Tours are fully booked and accommodation prices are on a high level.

 Although, it is always said you have to book far in advance for Galapagos it's not true!
 There is a low season where you get last-minute prices for different offered tours for diving, snorkeling, and on land.
 These months are November and mid-January to the end of February.
 Mid-September and October are also not any longer super busy.
-You don't need to book in advance.
-Fly to one of the main islands; Santa Cruz (airport on Isla Baltra) or San Christobal.
-The local people are attentive and appreciate having tourists on their island.
-Stay in one of the many guest houses and book your trips just one or two days before.
+You don't need to book accommodations and tours far in advance.
+Fly to one of the main islands; Santa Cruz (airport on Isla Baltra) or San Cristobal.
+The local people are attentive and appreciate having tourists on their islands.
+Stay in one of the many guest houses or hotels and book your excursions just one or two days before.

 Galapagos is the most outstanding destination for diving, snorkeling, birding, and wildlife watching on our planet.
 The uninhabited islands were declared a National Park in 1959 and as the first World Heritage Site in 1978.
 It became a Marine Reserve in 1998.
 The spoken languages are English and Spanish.
 Communication is very easy on the islands and locals will assist you where ever needed.